BrianGenisio/learnharmony/README.md

 # LearnHarmony.org

 This is the code for the website [LearnHarmony.org](http://LearnHarmony.org).
-It is a static site with a cusom Markdown/FrontMatter build step.
+It is a static site with a custom Markdown/FrontMatter build step.
 Everything has been written using ES6 modules.
 I deploy the site to GitHub Pages using the `./publish site` command, which takes everything in the `site` folder and sends it to the `gh-pages` branch.

 # Running